kevinkk525/pysmartnode/README.md

 Besides the general components, components can mostly be divided in sensors and switches, which have a slightly different API.
 There are templates for both types of components, [sensors](./_templates/sensor_template.py) and [switches](./_templates/switch_template.py).
 There is also a [Pushbutton template](./_templates/button_template.py) which is just a simpler version of the switch.

+A more detailed documentation of the basic components can be found in [COMPONENTS.md](./COMPONENTS.md)

 ## 4.Configuration